mateusz29/qgis-yolo-plugin/README.md

 | ShipRSImageNet   | Large      | 11           | 0.7548   | 0.9025 |
 | ShipRSImageNet   | Small      | 11           | 0.7543   | 0.9065 |

 These results correspond to evaluation on in-domain test datasets and serve as a reference for comparison with cross-dataset benchmarking results.
+While the models achieve strong performance on benchmark datasets, their robustness in real-world scenarios remains an open question.

 ---

-## Visual examples (benchmark datasets)

 **DOTANA (no ships) predictions:**